hrgdavor/jsx6/apps/repl/demistify.jsx.md

 It is also important to notice that JavaScript will execute inner functions first.
 This must be done to produce values that will be then passed as parameters to the parent function call.

+## code inside JSX markup

+Thre brilliant part of the `JSX` comes from how regular javascript code is mixed-in.

 ## A more complex example
 ```typescript